AutoGen runtime authorization

 # The delegation problem: Agent A asks Agent B to call a tool

-# that Agent A itself is not authorized to use.
+# that Agent A itself is not allowed to use.

 # Veto enforces policies at the tool boundary, not the agent boundary.